iayushanand/Grid-Watch/Readme.md

 ## 🛠️ How It Works

 1. **ESP Device Monitoring**
     The ESP device is plugged into your home power supply.
-Every minute, it sends a `ping` to the backend server, indicating that power is available. 🔌
+Every 10 seconds, it sends a `ping` to the backend server, indicating that power is available. 🔌

 2. **Backend Processing**
     The backend records the timestamp of each ping.
-If the time difference between two consecutive pings exceeds 70 seconds, it is considered a power outage or disruption.
+If the time difference between two consecutive pings exceeds 30 seconds, it is considered a power outage or disruption.
 This event is then logged into the database. 🐘

 3. **Web Visualization**
     The website fetches the logged data and displays it in a clear, bar-format chart.
 Each bar represents a detected outage, allowing you to easily visualize the frequency and duration of power interruptions. 📊